Who Is Tom Hanks?

 In 1988, he married actress Rita Wilson, with whom he co-starred in Volunteers.
 Hanks and Wilson have two children, Chester and Truman.

-Hanks recently revealed that he has been facing a health challenge.
-He admitted in October 2013 that he has Type 2 Diabetes.
-Hanks shared this information on the air with late night talk show host David Letterman.
+In an October 2013 appearance on The Late Show with David Letterman, Hanks revealed that he was facing a major health challenge.
 "I went to the doctors and they said, 'You know those high blood sugar numbers you've been living with since you were 36?
 Well, you've graduated.
-You've got Type 2 diabetes.'"
+You've got Type 2 diabetes,'" he said.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!